zelalemshiferaw/Traffic-Data-Warehouse-with-DBT-Airflow/README.md

 # Traffic-Data-Warehouse-with-DBT-Airflow
-creating a scalable data warehouse that will host the vehicle trajectory data extracted by analyzing footage taken by swarm drones and static roadside cameras.
+Creating a scalable data warehouse that will host the vehicle trajectory data extracted by analyzing footage taken by swarm drones and static roadside cameras.